 Popping to the Pub

 Next on the list was the fairly newly refurbished King’s Head, mid way up the main road.
 It’s high ceilings has had me doubt the atmosphere in the past but recently I’ve definitely changed my mind about that – their choice of music on Saturday evening was just fantastic (complemented the board games perfectly).
 Finally, the Wheatsheaf just by Tooting Bec station is your one stop shop for a pint and an incredible roast.
-An unsuspecting dining room serves up a delicious menu every evening (including deals on steaks and Sunday roasts) and leads you to a small but perfectly formed little beer garden, perfect for those summer evenings.
+An unsuspecting dining room serves up a delicious menu every evening (including deals on steaks and Sunday roasts).
+Plus it leads you to a small but perfectly formed little beer garden, perfect for those summer evenings.
 Great spot for a quick one when you’ve just jumped off the sweaty underground!

 April 2017: Most recently if you head towards the common, the Rose & Crown has been taken over and refurbished.
 Rather than psychic nights and old men, it’s full of craft beers and pizza.
 Drinks are reasonably priced, and I’ll be in touch re – pizza, however it looks fab!